Lough Eske: History

 Major-General Henry George White (1835-1906) purchased Lough Eske Castle in 1894 from Arthur Brooke, who was a distant cousin of General White's.
 After the Major-General's death in 1906, Lough Eske Castle became the new home of the General's son, (then Captain) Henry Herbert Ronald White (1879-1939), and his new bride, Florence Arnott White (1879-1958).
 She was the daughter of Sir John Arnott who founded Arnott's Department Store in Dublin in 1843; Sir John also owned The Irish Times newspaper, served as Mayor of Cork (1859–61), and was a Member of Parliament (1859–63), amongst other ventures in the Irish railway and shipping industry.

 Major-General Henry George White's remains are buried at his beloved Lough Eske Castle, and a large, elaborately carved, Celtic high cross marks his grave and is located a half mile from the castle where the front drive skirts the lake at its most picturesque point.
-A British soldier, the general was well liked and respected by the Irish natives as he was a benevolent landowner known for his charitable acts, as well has his generous donations to Christ Church.
+A British soldier, the general was well liked and respected by the local people as he was a benevolent landowner known for his charitable acts, as well has his generous donations to Christ Church.

-In 1911, Capt.
-Henry Herbert Ronald White and his wife commissioned the addition to the east end of the castle which included a ballroom, billiards room, and several bedrooms and bathrooms.
-After 1929, the castle became a guest house and in 1939, just weeks after (now Major) Henry Herbert Ronald White's sudden death while on holiday in California, Lough Eske Castle nearly burned to the ground due to an unattended candle left burning in the ballroom.
+In 1911, Captain Henry Herbert Ronald White and his wife commissioned the addition to the east end of the castle which included a ballroom, billiards room, and several bedrooms and bathrooms.
+After 1929, the castle became a guest house and in 1939, just weeks after (now Major) Henry Herbert Ronald White's sudden death while on holiday in California, Lough Eske Castle nearly burned to the ground due to a candle left burning in the ballroom.
 Major Henry Herbert Ronald White was survived by his wife and two sons, Henry George Ronald White (1907-2005, an American citizen) and John Maxwell White (1909-1988).
 The castle was eventually sold and later became a guest house before falling into a state of complete ruin.

-In the early twenty-first century, the castle reopened as the Solis Lough Eske Hotel, in December 2007.
-Meanwhile, the estate church constructed in 1846 is still used as the Church of Ireland parish church.
+The castle reopened as the Solis Lough Eske Castle Hotel in December 2007.
+The estate church constructed in 1846 is still used as the Church of Ireland parish church.

-A 'Famine Pot' from a local workhouse that was used during the Great Famine is now located on the shores of the lake as a testament to all locals who lost their lives or were forced to emigrate in the mid-1840s and 1850s.
+A 'Famine Pot' from a local workhouse used during the Great Famine is located on the shores of the lake, a testament to all those who lost their lives or were forced to emigrate in the 1840s and 1850s.